berensp/berensp.github.io/_posts/2024-02-29-us-life-expectancy.md

 I attended a talk yesterday on health economics in the US market, and the lecturer trots out this sequence of slides that first show how much the US spends on healthcare (in total and per capita) and then our below-average life expectancy (when compared with wealthier peer countries).

+But as she spoke I wondered: is this actually a *causal relationship?* Or what portion of the delta in life expectancy can be explained by our healthcare system and Americans' participation in it versus factors outside of it?

-These two regrettable facts often come as a pair: that the U.S. has the lowest life expectancy amongst its wealthier peer countries and that it far outspends them on healthcare; the implication being that our healthcare system is *so* broken, we can't even spend our way out of mediocrity.
+So I had to look into it, and firstly, it is true that these two regrettable facts often come as a pair: that the U.S. has the lowest life expectancy amongst its wealthier peer countries and that it far outspends them on healthcare; the implication being that our healthcare system is *so* broken, we can't even spend our way out of mediocrity.

 ![Life expectancy vs. health expenditure (1970-2018)](/assets/images/life-expectancy-vs-health-expenditure-1970-to-2018_1874.png)